-Because of the complexity of the global automotive supply chain, significant volume uncertainty remains.
-Based on recent IHS production forecasts, full-year 2020 industry volumes are now expected to be down approximately 24% in our key regions, 23% in North America and 25% in Western and Central Europe, as compared to the prior year, which may negatively impact our year-over-year financial results and cash flows.
+Based on recent IHS production forecasts, full-year 2020 industry volumes are now expected to be down approximately 22.1 percent in our key regions, 20.3 percent in North America and 23.7 percent in Western and Central Europe, as compared to the prior year.
+This represents a 3.2 percent improvement globally compared to the IHS forecast as of the end of the second quarter.
 The ultimate impact that COVID-19 will have on our business, results of operations and financial condition will depend on a number of evolving factors that we may not be able to accurately predict, including: the duration and scope of the pandemic; governmental, OEMs', suppliers', customers' and individuals' actions that have been and continue to be taken in response to the pandemic; and the impact of the pandemic on economic activity and actions that continue to be taken in response to such impact by the OEMs' suppliers and customers.
-We will continue to obtain and assess all relevant available data, including customer orders and industry forecasts (and revisions) to manage our productive capacity as efficiently as possible.
+We are continuing to monitor OEM customer production plans for the remainder of the year, as volumes for the fourth quarter remain somewhat uncertain and are dependent upon the progress in containing the pandemic and associated impact on the economy.

-Overview of the Second Quarter of 2020
+Overview of the Third Quarter of 2020

-The following charts show the operational performance in the quarter ended June 30, 2020 in comparison to June 30, 2019 (\$ in millions):
+The following charts show the operational performance in the quarter ended September 30, 2020 in comparison to the quarter ended September 30, 2019 (\$ in millions):

-See Non-GAAP Financial Measures section of this quarterly report for a reconciliation of our Adjusted EBITDA to Net Income (Loss).
+^{} See Non-GAAP Financial Measures section of this quarterly report for a reconciliation of our Adjusted EBITDA to Net Income (Loss).